-The simulated annealing (SA) algorithm, which was introduced by Kirkpatrick et al. [26-29], has been successfully applied to many combinatorial optimization problems.
-In essence, SA may be viewed as a simulation of the physical annealing process found in nature, e. g., in growing crystals.
+The simulated annealing (SA) algorithm, which was introduced by Kirkpatrick et al. [8], has been successfully applied to many combinatorial optimization problems.

 A typical combinatorial optimization problem seeks the minimum of a given nonnegative real-valued function.
 Generally, it consists of a set S of configurations or solutions and a cost function $C(\cdot)$ which determines for each configuration s the cost C(s).
 For performing a search, one has to know the neighbors s' of each solution s, i. e., one has to define a neighbor structure \mathcal{N} on S, such that $\mathcal{N}(s)$ determines for each solution s a set of possible transitions which can be proposed to s.